crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/auto-downloads.md

 	deadline bundle submit .
 	```

-		1. If you donât have the default deadline config setup, you might need to supply the following in the command line.
+		1. If you don’t have the default deadline config setup, you might need to supply the following in the command line.